 Kyla Vieweger, MSW RSW CPT, is the Health Promotion and Communications Facilitator for our mental health literacy team.
 Within this role, Kyla is most passionate about the knowledge translation process and making quality, evidence-based mental health literacy information accessible to a variety of audiences.
 She enjoys collaborating with team members and key partners in resource writing, development and dissemination.
 Kyla brings a clinical mental health background in which she has worked therapeutically with children since 2007.
 During her time with Alberta Health Services, she has worked in both school-based and community mental health settings.
 Kyla has provided direct treatment across the spectrum of child development: from early childhood through to adolescence, including intervention and consultation with caregivers and educators alike.
 Kyla continues to work therapeutically with children, teens and families through her private practice.

 Having grown up in Montreal, Quebec, Divinea’s early education was in the French Immersion school system.
 Along with enjoying the arts, entertainment and food scene that Montreal offered, she also continued her post secondary education, attending Concordia University and graduating with distinction with a B.A. in Psychology.
 Divinea has worked within executive support roles for many years in Montreal, Vancouver and finally settling in Calgary within Alberta Health Services where she has worked for the past nine years.
-Divinea has been the Project Coordinator for Mental Health Literacy for the past four years supporting our ever growing team and projects.
-She is the voice you hear on the phone as your first point of contact and the one responding to your email requests 🙂 Having raised four daughters and experiencing all that the adolescent years entail, Divinea recognizes the importance of providing mental health education to increase mental health awareness, mental health knowledge, and reduce stigma within schools and beyond.
+Divinea has been the Project Coordinator for the Mental Health Literacy Project since 2016 supporting our ever growing team and projects.
+She is the voice you hear on the phone as your first point of contact and the one responding to your email requests 🙂 Having raised four children and experiencing all that the adolescent years entail, Divinea recognizes the importance of providing mental health education to increase mental health awareness, mental health knowledge, and reduce stigma within schools and beyond.
 After all, knowledge is power!